flyisland/gitaly/doc/raft.md

 The [`raftmgr` package](https://gitlab.com/gitlab-org/gitaly/-/tree/master/internal/gitaly/storage/raftmgr)
 manages each partition in a separate Raft consensus group (Raft group), which operates independently.
 Partitions are replicated across multiple storages.
 Storage is where partitions are placed.
-If a storage creates a partition, it creates its ID, but there's no special relationship between the partition and storage.
+If a storage creates a partition, it mints its ID, but there's no special relationship between the partition and storage.
 A partition can be moved freely to another storage.
 At any given time, a single Gitaly server can host thousands or even hundreds of thousands of Raft groups.